-In the event the STEO benchmarking option is chosen, one of two options for avoiding a discontinuity in the benchmarked forecast beyond the last year of STEO data must also be selected.
-The simplest option is to retain the STEO component of nonbuilding use calculated for the last year of STEO data availability, and apply it to all future years of the forecast period.
-Alternatively, the STEO component of nonbuilding use can be ramped down to zero over a specified time period following the last year of STEO data.
+In the event the STEO benchmarking option is chosen, one of two options for avoiding a discontinuity in the benchmarked projection beyond the last year of STEO data must also be selected.
+The simplest option is to retain the STEO component of non-building use calculated for the last year of STEO data availability, and apply it to all future years of the projection period.
+Alternatively, the STEO component of non-building use can be ramped down to zero over a specified time period following the last year of STEO data.
 The choice of methods is specified through the Commercial Module user parameter named DecayBM.
-Calculation of a time-dependent decay factor based on the selection of the various options is illustrated by Equation B-125.
-Equation B-126 illustrates the optional addition of a STEO-based component of nonbuilding consumption to that based on SEDS, for forecast years after the final year of STEO data availability.
-For AEO2005, the option to benchmark through year 2004 to within 2 percent of the STEO forecast was chosen with the STEO component of nonbuilding use ramped down to zero by 2025 for all fuels except residual fuel oil.
-The STEO component of nonbuilding use of residual oil is retained for all future years of the forecast period.
+Calculation of a time-dependent decay factor based on the selection of the various options is illustrated by Equation B-137.
+Equation B-138 illustrates the optional addition of a STEO-based component of non-building consumption to that based on SEDS, for projection years after the final year of STEO data availability.
+For AEO2008, the option to benchmark through year 2008 to the STEO projection was chosen with the STEO component of non-building use ramped down to zero by 2009.

-Addition of the forecast of fuel consumption for nonbuilding uses to that produced by the End-Use Consumption Submodule for end-uses within buildings completes the forecast of commercial sector fuel consumption, as shown by Equation B-127.
+Addition of the projection of fuel consumption for non-building uses to that produced by the End-Use Consumption Submodule for end-uses within buildings completes the projection of commercial sector fuel consumption, as shown by Equation B-13.